 - 20th century

-VI.
-SUBJECTS EXCLUDED
+V. SUBJECTS EXCLUDED

 The following categories of materials are excluded from the Korean Collection: ephemeral works, gray literature, textbooks except for some language readers, translations of Western literature into Korean, and works on science in general.

-VII.
+VI.
 COOPERATIVE ARRANGEMENTS

 In order to supplement the holdings at Penn, faculty and students are encouraged to utilize a number of Korean Studies resources located in the middle Atlantic regions.
 Columbia University in New York, for example, offers extensive pre-modern history collections.
 Princeton University holds a large number of East Asian academic journals that are commercially unavailable both in the Humanities and in the Social Sciences.
 The Library of Congress in Washington, D.C., accessible within a day's commuting distance, offers the largest collection on East Asian Studies.